surbhibhattar/build-with-gulp/README.md

 So I decided to automate this process using gulp.
 Gulp is a cool tool to automate tasks.

 I put all the commands thats needs to be run in package.json file of my project.
 I put them under a key, named ballet(its a random name).
 I created two keys under it, namely, build and run(these can be user defined).
-These keys have values as the respective commands declared in an array.
+Their value is an array containing all the commands.
 There is also a project key, which is the name of project(s) one wants to build.

 To run gulp file, I need to give 2 arguments, the project name and the command type, i.e., build or run